kedacore/keda-docs/content/docs/2.13/authentication-providers/aws-secret-manager.md

 You can integrate AWS Secret Manager secrets into your trigger by configuring the `awsSecretManager` key in your KEDA scaling specification.

+The `podIdentity` section configures the usage of AWS pod identity with the provider set to AWS.

 The `credentials` section specifies AWS credentials, including the `accessKey` and `secretAccessKey`.

 - **accessKey:** Configuration for the AWS access key.